-Survivor was released with five other condors close to her age and, sadly, she is the only one of those six remaining in the wild.
-Survivor has definitely had it rough.
+Survivor (375) was released with five other condors close to her age and, sadly, she was the last of them to remain in the wild.
+Survivor definitely had it rough.
 In early 2009, she was found with a gunshot wound, despite that practice being illegal since 1901.
 Amazingly, she survived after receiving treatment at the Los Angeles Zoo.
-In 2011, Survivor paired with Pinnacles-released Condor #313 after his former mate (Condor #303) died from lead poisoning.
-During a nesting attempt with #313 later that year, Survivor had to be treated for lead poisoning herself, but luckily, her absence did not affect the survival of their chick, Condor #597, and Survivor proved to be a good mother upon her return.
-Sadly, Survivor lost her mate when #313 succumbed to lead poisoning in the summer of 2013.
-She repaired with the elusive #330 and has successfully raised several chicks with him.
+In 2011, Survivor paired with Pinnacles National Park (PNP) Condor 313 after his former mate, Lucia (303), died from lead poisoning.
+During a nesting attempt with PNP Condor 313 later that year, Survivor (375) had to be treated for lead poisoning herself.
+Luckily, her absence did not affect the survival of their chick, Lupine (597), and Survivor (375) proved to be a good mother upon her return to the wild.
+Sadly, Survivor (375) lost her mate when PNP Condor 313 succumbed to lead poisoning in the summer of 2013.
+Survivor (375) repaired with the elusive Condor 330 and successfully raised several chicks with him.